nRo/DataFrame/README.md

 - Data grouping has been refactored and aggregation functions can now be applied to data groupings.
 In general, data groupings can now be used like normal DataFrames.

-- This library now requires Java 8.
+- Java 8 is now required.

 Usage
 -----